What is ‘Net Zero’ for a Digital Business?

 Mightybytes is lucky.
 Our small team and digital-specific business model means that reducing and offsetting emissions isn’t as arduous as it might be for larger product-based companies with complex supply chains.
 We don’t purchase a lot of goods and services.
 We don’t travel much for business.
 Plus, now that we’re virtual, we barely commute.
 This enables us to make progress on Net Zero commitments faster than most.

 However, as a small company, many factors are also outside our control.
 There are still gaps in the data we can get for Scope 3.
+Again, this is especially true for artificial intelligence.
 Plus, we don’t have the resources to positively impact them, which presents ongoing challenges.

 Still, there are areas where we can improve our efforts: